lsquo/octothorpe/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.txt

-Put your content in the spotlight.
+Shine a spotlight on your content.

 == Description ==

-Octothorpe is a modern blogging theme which features a mobile first responsive layout, semantic markup and easy-on-the-eye typefaces.
+Octothorpe is a modern blogging theme which features a mobile first responsive layout, semantic markup and easily readable typefaces.

 == Installation ==